Stimulus check update: A fourth payment would be critical for many, study says - NewsBreak

 After the third stimulus check – the $1,400 payment under the American Rescue Plan – that balancing act became tougher for many lower earners.
 Nearly a third of low earner reported in August 2021 that they had to borrow money from friends and family to take care of their bills.

 The cost of childcare compounded the struggle to pay bills for many, with 50% of lower earners and 30% of middle earners saying in August that they were either forced to cut back on working to take care of children or give up their jobs entirely.
-This is compared to 18% of higher earners.Record 4.3M workers quit in August, new report says
+This is compared to 18% of higher earners.Biden announces 24/7 port initiative in ‘big first step’ to help supply chain issues

 While it seems unlikely that Congress will approve a fourth round of stimulus checks – as Republicans and Democrats spar over funding the government and the Biden administration’s now-$2 trillion spending package to improve social services and fight climate change – Capital One Insight Center researchers aren’t the only ones calling the stimulus payments critical to the U.S. recovery.